So you've decided to tackle some basic maintenance jobs on your car but where is the best place to carry out the work?

 Not everyone is understanding when it comes to DIY car maintenance so bear that in mind.

-Within the confines of the law you are perfectly entitled to work on your car at the side of the road providing it's not as a business, not for financial gain, and as long as it doesn't cause annoyance to people in the vicinity.
+Within the confines of the law, in most places, you are perfectly entitled to work on your car at the side of the road.
+But it is far from ideal and can be downright dangerous!

-It's also worth taking into consideration that you don't want to leave an immobile vehicle on the side of the road if you find you've overstepped your abilities and need the help of a professional.
+It's also worth taking into consideration that you don't want to leave an immobile vehicle on the side of the road if you find you're in too deep and need the help of a professional.
 So never attempt a project unless you're certain you know what you're doing.